jhpyle/docassemble/_docs/docker.md

 docker push yourdockerhubusername/mydocassemble
 {% endhighlight %}

+# Cleaning up after multiple builds

+If you build docker images, you may find your disk space being used up.
+These three lines will stop all containers, remove all containers, and then remove all of the images that [Docker] created during the build process.

+{% highlight bash %}
+docker stop $(docker ps -a -q) docker rm $(docker ps -a -q) docker rmi $(docker images | grep "^<none>" | awk "{print $3}")
+{% endhighlight %}

 # Upgrading docassemble when using Docker

 As new versions of **docassemble** become available, you can obtain